ItsKarma/ItsKarma.github.io/pages/onboarding/2_terraform-organization.md

 ---

-## Step 2: Import State Resources into Terraform
+## 2. Import State Resources into Terraform

 Now that we've manually created the S3 bucket and DynamoDB table, let's bring them under Terraform management so future changes are tracked in code.